 - Mobile app – The Xero Accounting & Invoices app, available for iOS devices, gives you a real-time snapshot of your cash flow, lets you create invoices, and track your ongoing projects.

-Xero is a relatively powerful accounting software that comes in handy for Mac users.
+Xero is relatively powerful accounting software that comes in handy for Mac users.
 It offers a feature-rich accounting experience wrapped in a clean, intuitive user interface.